alan-turing-institute/hub23-deploy/docs/advanced/enabling-page-redirection.md

    - Click "+ Create a resource"
    - Search for "DNS zone"
    - Click "Create"
-2. Set the subscription to "Turing-BinderHub" and select the "Hub23" resource group.
+2. Set the subscription to "turingmybinder" and select the "Hub23" resource group.
    (Or use a different/new subscription and resource group.)
    Set the **Name** field to the desired URL, in our case: `hub23.turing.ac.uk`.
    - If you created a new resource group, you will have to set its location.